Using Interfaces with Extension Points

 • Locate an interface definition file with .sbint extension in the Module Explorer and drag it to the canvas.

-• Drag an Extension Point operator token from the Operators and Adapters drawer of the Palette view to the canvas.
-In this case, open the Modules tab of the Properties view for the new operator to specify the interface file that this operator will reference.
+You can also skip the File Chooser dialog and instead open the Modules tab of the Properties view for the new operator to specify the interface file that this operator will reference.

 See Using the Extension Point Operator for details on the Property view settings for the operator.